wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **M:**&ensp;Because you imagine that you were born and that you will die if you do not take care of your body.
 Desire for embodied existence is the root cause of trouble.

-**Q:**&ensp;Yet so many <span data-tippy-content="[<em>Atman</em> + doërship is <em>jiva</em>.]
+**Q:**&ensp;Yet so many <span data-tippy-content="[<em>Atman</em> + doership is <em>jiva</em>.]
 The individual soul.
-According to <em>Vedanta</em>, <em>jiva</em> comes into beïng as a result of the false identification of the <em>atman</em> with body, senses and mind.">jiva</span>s get into bodies.
+According to <em>Vedanta</em>, <em>jiva</em> comes into being as a result of the false identification of the <em>atman</em> with body, senses and mind.">jiva</span>s get into bodies.
 Surely it cannot be some error of judgement.
 There must be a purpose.
 What could it be?

 **M:**&ensp;To know itself the self must be faced with its opposite — the non-self.
-Desire leads to experiënce.
-Experiënce leads to discrimination, detachment, self-knowledge — and liberation.
+Desire leads to experience.
+Experience leads to discrimination, detachment, self-knowledge — and liberation.
 And what is liberation after all?
 To know that you are beyond birth and death.
-By forgetting who you are and imagining yourself a mortal creäture, you creäted so much trouble for yourself that you have to wake up, as from a bad dream.
+By forgetting who you are and imagining yourself a mortal creature, you created so much trouble for yourself that you have to wake up, as from a bad dream.

 Inquiry also wakes you up.
 You need not wait for suffering — enquiry into happiness is better, for the mind is in harmony and peace.

-**Q:**&ensp;Who exactly is the ultimate experiëncer — the Self or the Unknown?
+**Q:**&ensp;Who exactly is the ultimate experiencer — the Self or the Unknown?

 **M:**&ensp;The Self, of course.